isaacnmm/pestpolicy-hugo2XX/content/posts/homemade-ant-killer/index.md

 layout: post
 ---

 Are you stuck with an ant problem in your house and lawns?
 You dont have to worry anymore!
 Therere many do-it-yourself home remedies you can use to get rid of these insects.
-These are tried and tested [home ant killer recipes](https://entomology.ca. uky. edu/ef619) that can be easily made using locally available materials and simple equipment.
+These are tried and tested [home ant killer recipes](https://entomology.ca.uky.edu/ef619)that can be easily made using locally available materials and simple equipment.
 Below is my guide on how to make simple ant killers in the comfort of your home.

 Related: Fire Ant Killer for Lawns.